borchero/pyblaze/docs/index.rst

 .. image:: https://img.shields.io/pypi/v/pyblaze?label=version
 .. image:: https://img.shields.io/github/license/borchero/pyblaze?label=license

-`PyBlaze <https://github.com/borchero/pyblaze>`_ is a high-level library for large-scale machine learning in `PyTorch <https://pytorch.org>`_.
+`PyBlaze <https://github.com/borchero/pyblaze>`_ is a high-level library for large-scale machine and deep learning in `PyTorch <https://pytorch.org>`_.
 It is engineered to cut obsolete boilerplate code while preserving the flexibility of PyTorch to create just about any deep learning model.

 Installation
 ------------